assisp/VBA-DTM/README.md

 CN  - For Contour Lines

-ALIG - For alignement of 2D Polylines
+ALIG - For alignment of 2D Polylines

 VERT - For vertical views of 3D Polylines